EARLY ASSURANCE UNDERGRAD ADMISSION REQUIREMENTS

 - Completed BIO 200/201, CHM 261/266 and CHM 262/267 with grade of C or better

-- **Only if applying for 1-year ungraduate track, must have required MCAT score, before 1st round of interviews (February of the application cycle).
+- **If applying for 1-year undergraduate track, canidates are required to earn a MCAT score of 498 or greater, before 1st round of interviews (February of the application cycle).

-SECTION B (must meet at least two of the following requirements)
+SECTION B (prefer at least two of the following requirements)

 - Resident of Ohio